 The RTLit Service provides short intensive support to years 0–8 students with high literacy needs.
 There are approximately 109 RTLit supporting and assisting school staff, and working with children.
 Each RTLit is employed by a host school and works across a number of schools within a cluster.

-There are two manuals for the RTLit service that everyone involved in the service should be familiar with, regardless of their role.
+There is a manual for the RTLit service that everyone involved in the service should be familiar with, regardless of their role.

 Each school has an appointed regional Ministry of Education Advisor.
 Advisors are the first point of contact because of their advisory position to the school.